zX3no/zX3no/Writing/Post Processing Sucks.md

 ## Ambient Occlusion

+Ambient Occlusion darkens the areas in your scene that are not exposed to ambient lighting.

+Types:

+Screen space ambient occlusion(SSAO)

+Screen space directional occlusion(SSDO)

+Ray-traced ambient occlusion(RTAO)

+High Definition Ambient Occlusion(HDAO)

+Horizon Based Ambient Occlusion+(HBAO+)

+Alchemy Ambient Occlusion(AAO)

+Angle Based Ambient Occlusion(ABAO)

+Pre Baked Ambient Occlusion(PBAO)

+Voxel Accelerated Ambient Occlusion(VXAO)

+Ground Truth based Ambient Occlusion(GTAO)

 **[Okay]**

 ## Screen Space Reflection

 **[Okay]**

+Screen Space Reflection is a technique for reusing screen space data to calculate reflections.
+It is commonly used to create more subtle reflections such as on wet floor surfaces or in puddles.

 ## Anti-Aliasing

 **[Important]**

+[yeah idk if this is true now]

 This is probably the most controversial section of this document.
 Here are a few statements to start with: